webfx-project/webfx-cli/README.md

 }
 ```

-The second way is to tell the CLI what module it missed in webfx.xml:
+The second way is to list the modules missed by the CLI in the webfx.xml:

 ```xml